ataaki/french-multi-arr-custom-formats/README.md

 Profilarr has received an update that merges quality profile for radarr and sonarr in the same quality profile.
 I've renamed and re-arranged quality profiles in Profilarr to take advantage of this update, so you need to delete the old quality profile and reimport the new one.
+Make also sure to check/uncheck everything you need in the Settings / External Apps in Profilarr tabs.

 # French Multi Arr Custom Formats